 You should be aware of the recent internet scams, do not instantly fill out any form and pay to any new website; a quick Google search may save you hard-earned money and time.

 - Always check the URL in the browser address bar to make sure the site you are browsing isn’t a phishing website.

 - Don’t take part in surveys offering you free money or gifts.

-- Don’t click on Ads which reads “Your computer is infected with a virus“.
+- Don’t click on Ads that read, “Your computer is infected with a virus.”